pkrll/Network/README.md

 request.add(headers: ["X-API-KEY": "someKey"])
 reuest.add(queryItems: [URLQueryItem(name: "someQuery", value: "someValue")])
 ```

+If you want to attach a body to your request, you can do so by setting the `body` property.
+This property is of type `Body`.
+There are three built-in `Body` types: `DataBody`, `JSONBody` and `EmptyBody`.
+It is also possible to create custom `Body` types, by conforming to the `Body` protocol.

 Network also offers some convenience methods for the most common HTTP methods: